Mutant Vehicle Operator’s Handbook (MV FAQ)

 2. Interactivity

 • Provide an interactive experience for participants of Black Rock City.
 Interactivity is defined as an opportunity for any BRC citizen to participate in some activity offered by your vehicle.
-The theme and/or size of the vehicle is what’s considered here.
+The theme and/or size of the vehicle are considered here.
 Do you entertain a crowd?
 Does your vehicle have room for riders?
 Does your vehicle provide a service to the community?
 Does it include an interactive element?

 • Interactive aspects alone are not a replacement for the Mutation Criteria above, but are considered more like “extra credit”.